brtnfld/hdf5/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Proposed changes

 Please summarize the key changes made in this pull request to help maintainers understand it better.

-&#576; **A link to the corresponding issue using the specified format is required.**
+⚠️  &#576; **A link to the corresponding issue using the specified format is required.**

-The syntax for closing keywords depends on whether the issue is in the same repository as the pull request.
+The syntax for the issue keywords depends on whether the issue is in the same repository as the pull request.
 | Linked issue | Syntax | Example |
 |:---:|:---:|:---:|
 | Issue in the same repository | Resolves #ISSUE-NUMBER | Resolves #42 |